HafsaSultana/DjangoRecipeApp/README.md

   pip install -r requirements.txt
 --->

-## 4. Configure the PostgreSQL database (optional for production):
+## 4. Configure the database (optional for production):
-  Create a PostgreSQL database and user.
+  Create a database and user.
   Update the DATABASES setting in settings.py with your database credentials.

 ## 5. Apply migrations: